amannayak/amannayak/README.md

 <h4 align="left"> :european_castle: Cologne Germany</h1>
 <h4 align="left"> :computer: Working as Machine Learning Engineer @ RTL Data Gmbh</h1>

 I'm Data Scientist/ ML Engineer with master's in Statistics and Machine Learning Linköping University Sweden.
-I have previously worked as software developer in British Telecom Project at Tech Mahindra Ltd Pune India.
+I have previously worked as Data Scientist with Accenture S&C Germany and software developer in British Telecom Project at Tech Mahindra Ltd Pune India.

 - 👯 I’m open to collaborating on ML or DL projects.
-- 💬 Ask me about Machine Learning, Deep Learning and Python backend development.
+- 💬 Ask me about Machine Learning, Deep Learning, MLOps, LLMOps and Python backend development.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amannayak/)

 :books: Repos to look for :